phoros/phoros/README.md

 Contents include:

-- TEI-conformant XML editions of texts with accompanying catalog.
+- TEI-conformant XML editions of texts with accompanying catalog ([texts](https://github.com/neelsmith/phoros/tree/master/texts))
 - Citable collections of structured data in plain-text `.csv` files, with accompanying XML catalog.
 - Indices linking pairs of citable objects, with accompanying catalog of relationships.
 - A catalog of citable images in plain-text `.csv` files.
 Binary images are available for download from <http://shot.holycross.edu/eikon/bannan-epigraphy/>